-2. Does the entity have any sites/facilities identified as designated consumers (DCs) under the Performance, Achieve and Trade (PAT) Scheme of the Government of India?
-(Y/N) If yes, disclose whether targets set under the PAT scheme have been achieved.
-In case targets have not been achieved, provide the remedial action taken, if any.

-The Company does not fall within the purview of a Designated Consumer under the PAT scheme of Gol.

-3. Provide details of the following disclosures related to water, in the following format:
+- 2. Does the entity have any sites/facilities identified as designated consumers (DCs) under the Performance, Achieve and Trade (PAT) Scheme of the Government of India?
+(Y/N) If yes, not been achieved, provide the remedial action taken, if any.
+The Company does not fall within the purview of a Designated Consumer under the PAT scheme of Gol. - Provide details of the following disclosures related to water, in the following format: 3.